adrtod/rchallenge/README.md

 Contents
 ========
-- `challenge.Rmd`: Rmarkdown script for the webpage.
+- `challenge.Rmd`: Rmarkdown script for the webpage (currently in french).
 - `admin.R`: R script with utility functions used in the webpage.
 - `baseline.R`: R script generating the baseline predictions.
 - `refresh.R`: R script used to refresh the webpage.